guillep/GitHub/GitHub-Issues.package/GHIssueCreator.class/README.md

 I am a creator of issues on a repository.
-I follow the builder pattern, by taking several parameters (labels, assignee, body, title, milestone) to create an issue (#create).
+I follow the builder pattern, by taking several parameters (labels, assignee, body, title, milestone) to create an issue (self>>execute).

 My collaborator is GHRepository